Virtual Interview Tips

 - Find the best distance from your webcam for screen placement.
 You want to be close enough that they can read your facial expressions but not so close that your chin is chopped off or you come across as in their face.

-- If you have multiple screens, ensure that you face the webcam – nobody wants to interview your profile.
+- If you have multiple screens, ensure you face the webcam – nobody wants to interview your profile.

 - Be sure the area is well-lit.
 Natural light or soft, warm lighting is best.